hdrpano/DJI-KMZ-Injector/README.md

 ADB is the fastest and most reliable way to replace missions.

 Requirements:
-- ADB installed
+- Android devices
-- USB debugging enabled on the DJI RC 2
+- USB debugging enabled

 ADB is recommended if you replace missions frequently or work with large files.